ryanconley1/tmc-flux-patching/README.md

 ## How it works

 Flux has the ability to update existing resources using a merge patch, you can find it in the docs [here](https://fluxcd.io/flux/faq/#how-to-patch-coredns-and-other-pre-installed-addons).
 TMC installs Flux using Carvel packages, so we can use this patch behavior to add an overlay to the TMC provided Flux carvel packages.
 Carvel allows for adding overlays to packages using k8s secrets and then annotating the package with the secret name.
 The docs on this can be found [here](https://carvel.dev/kapp-controller/docs/v0.32.0/package-install-extensions/).
-We can combine these two features in order to use flux to modify itself and add any modifications we want to the package.
+We can combine these two features in order to use Flux to modify itself and add any modifications we want to the package.

 ## Usage

-This repo has an example of the overlays and flux partial resources to do the patching.
+This repo has an example of the overlays and Flux partial resources to do the patching.
 The two examples given are in the `gitops` directory. these will modify both the helm controller and source controller and add `HTTP_PROXY` settings.
 This is not a complete example of setting up gitops with TMC, if you want an example of that head over [here](https://github.com/warroyo/flux-tmc-multitenant).

 1. enable TMC CD at the cluster group level